Holiday in the Amalfi Coast or a Getaway to the Italian Riviera

 No holiday in the Amalfi Coast is complete without a stop in Capri.
 Gorgeous beaches, hidden caves, ancient landmarks – Capri features everything that makes the Amalfi Coast special!
 Wander the streets with a gelato in hand, admiring the colourful houses, lovely gardens, and busy piazzas.
 Relax on the beach, explore some grottoes, go for a hike, and check out some archaeological sites.
 This amazing town has been popular for centuries for a reason – it truly has it all!

 Head for this hills and check out lofty Sorrento.
 Situated at the top of a cliff overlooking the sea, Sorrento may not have good beaches, but the views are mind blowing!
 Located near Naples, Pompeii and Herculanium, Sorrento is a great starting point for some amazing hikes.
 A visit to Sorrento offers breathtaking scenery, lovely strolls along historic boulevards, amazing hikes, and beautiful boat rides!

 Finally, pay a visit to the postcard perfect Positano.
 If you have seen photos of the Amalfi Coast, chances are they are of Positano.
 With its pastel coloured houses, seemingly tumbling into the sea, lush Mediterranean verdure, fashion boutiques, and vibrant beaches, Positano is a great town for a classy, relaxing Italian beach getaway.

 We hope this answered all of your questions and helped you choose between the chic Italian Riviera and the wild Amalfi Coast.
-Where will you be spending your next holiday in Italy?
+Where will you be spending your most of the time in your next European trip?
+In Italy?
 Let us know in the comments below!